yogesh-rai/VerticalBarChart/README.md

 *  months: It is a required prop.
 An array of strings representing month labels.
 *  data: It is also a required props.
 An array of numbers representing data points corresponding to each month.
 *  color: It is an optional prop.
 A string value of color name or code.
-It allows to control the color of bars in graph.
+It allows you to control the color of bars in graph.